 Case in point: in 1945, after establishing herself as a big band singer, Doris was offered a contract at Columbia Pictures.

 And she turned it down.

-Doris’ dream was to have a happy marriage and home life, and she wanted this more than anything in the world.
-As Doris wrote in her autobiography [aff. link],
+Doris’ dream was to have a happy marriage and home life.
+She wanted this more than anything in the world.
+As Doris wrote in her autobiography [aff. link]:

 “That was my big dream as a girl…It was the only real ambition I ever had—not to be a dancer or a Hollywood movie star, but to be a housewife in a good marriage.
 Unfortunately, it was a dream that would elude me…”